walterxie/assignment-prs/README.md

 3. Why do we need to make LD-based clumping before calculating PRS?

-4. Compare PRSs calculated by all SNPs with PRSs by index SNPs from clumping.
+4. Compare PRSs (p-value < 5E-3) calculated by all SNPs with PRSs by index SNPs from clumping.

-5.
+5. Focusing on with LD-based clumping, what are the PRSs using these different thresholds: 5E-3, 1E-4, 5E-4, 1E-5, 5E-5, 1E-6, 5E-6, 1E-7.